🇮🇪COURTS

 Quick Facts

-The person who is the subject of an extradition request and wishes to consent to surrender should complete this form.
+The person who is the subject of the extradition request must complete and sign the form.

 Form Details